 1986.
 Box Top Records release; colored jacket with a Beatle photo and rubber-stamped titled MARY JANE - SPICY BEATLE SONGS, back cover with track listings on a sticker, blank or colored TMOQ label with pig, black or colored vinyl.
 The mothers originating the stampers used for these issues were made on February 14, 1986.
 400 copies of this version were included in the 15-LP box THE BEATLES TMOQ COLLECTION, released in late 1986.

 1987.
-The last appearance of the record derived from the MJ-543 master was included in the Max Hammer Collection, titled SPICY BEATLE SONGS, black vinyl, generic Max Hammer labels.
+The last appearance of the record derived from the MJ-543 masters dates to 1987, when it was included in the Max Hammer Collection, titled SPICY BEATLE SONGS, black vinyl, generic Max Hammer labels.

 THE TMOQ SMOKIN' PIG RELEASES

 TMOQ-Smokin' pig released the same record from a different master, numbered 1892-A / 1892-B in late 1973 or early 1974.

 The records derived from these stampers had the same insert as the previous release, sometimes directly printed on the jacket, or had an insert of smaller size, with the track listing added on the left, and colored labels with the Smokin' pig logo; the vinyl was black.